scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 It is a safe space for sharing successes, troubles, problems, hopes, and doubts.

 ## Participating

+:star: It is never too late to join this group. :star:

 If you wish to use Clojure for a data or science project and prefer not to be alone in that journey, this group is for you.

 We will also assume that you either know some Clojure or have a serious intention to learn it.